Information on Coaching within Airdrie Fastpitch from U10 to U19

 **CMSUA will hold Umpire Clinics for all levels, including coaches and parents.
 Visit their website for Clinic schedules here.

 ***AGSA requires that all our coaches, players and parents treat each umpire/official with respect and consideration.
 Please allow new/young umpires a chance to succeed.
 Coaches are responsible for players/parents/spectators conduct at all games.

 Prior to the season (and preferrably as soon as possible once your team is formed) coaches are encouraged to meet with the parents of your team to touch on the points in the Parent Meeting template.

 AGSA will hold a coaches meeting prior to the start of the season where the points in the template are clarified.
 Equipment and any other information is also handed out.

 AGSA will assign 1 head coach and 2 assistant coaches, per team.
 AGSA would like our coaches to focus on training and coaching our players.
-It is recommended that each head coach assign a team manager, a team jersey manager, a bull pen catcher for warming up pitchers and 1-2 bench moms.
+Upon registration we collect parent volunteer information to provide to our coaches.
+It is recommended that each head coach assign a team manager, a team jersey manager, a bull pen catcher for warming up pitchers , 1-2 bench moms and 2-3 sanitization crew members.
 You can also set a schedule or ask your team manager to set a schedule for diamond set up and home game Umpires.
 All of these roles are explained in the AGSA Coaches Handbook.

 *AGSA has put together an Umpire guide to help our Umpires.
 Find a copy here and in all our diamond equipment boxes.